 - The disposal process is different in each collection, based on the dyeing process.

 - If the product is undyed or vegetable-dyed, we keep it unbleached with no additional additives and substances.
 This product is safe for household composting, and the retrieved soil can be used in organic gardening.

 - If the garment is OEKO-TEX® certified dyed or in some cases non-toxic dyed with no certification, we consider the item biodegradable and ask you to place the item in a commercial compost bin at the end of its life cycle.

 Human beings come in all shapes and heights.
-Our founding team alone consists of heights ranging from 5'0", 5'4", 5'7" and 6'1".
-We are currently making a few creative outcomes to showcase our clothes on different body types and heights.
+We are currently working on a few creative outcomes to showcase our clothes on different body types and heights.

 In the meantime, we are starting this process with height diagrams that present where the clothes would drop on various heights.
 This helps you better visualize where a long dress or a wrap dress would drop on your body.

 We have created this diagram in size small, but the vertical/height component is compatible with all sizes.